Slovenian Bear PHOTOGRAPHY HOLIDAY DETAILS

 We take care of every detail for you, including accommodation & internal travel, ensuring that all you have to worry about is capturing the perfect images on camera.
 Booking early is advised as our tours offer limited spaces.

 Slovenian Bear Workshop Availability

-We recommend that you dress up warmly for early morning starts – it can get quite cold sitting in the hide in the early hours.
+We recommend that you dress up warmly for the early mornings – it can get quite cold sitting in the hide in the early hours.
 Wearing layers is advisable so that they may be shed at a later stage where necessary.

-- Warm fleece for early morning starts and once the sun has set.
+- Warm fleece for early mornings and once the sun has set.